A spiritual retreat

 Coordinators

-G Williams (they/them), Dean
+G Williams (they/she/he), Dean

 A seminarian at Starr King School for the Ministry, G brings a background in mental health advocacy, community organizing, and spiritual leadership.
 G’s work bridges the worlds of justice-making and soul-tending, creating spaces where everyone can breathe a little deeper.